-While I love the elegant length of my favorite floor-sweeping maxi dress, I also appreciate the shorter length of this dress since it's equal parts flattering and flirty.
+While I love the elegant length of my favorite floor-sweeping maxi dress, I also appreciate the shorter length of this one since it's equal parts flattering and flirty.
 The hemline hits me just a couple inches above the knee.
 It’s short enough that I can feel the breeze on my legs but long enough that I’m not constantly tugging it down back over my bottom.

 Finally, it keeps me cool

 What I do know is that I feel fresh in this dress.
 The fabric isn’t necessarily freezing to the touch, but it definitely doesn’t trap heat or humidity the way other fabrics do.
 Furthermore, I got this dress in black, perhaps the “hottest” of the available colors and prints this dress comes in.
 Even in black, it’s so breathable and lightweight that it feels like a slip.
 Still, it acts like armor.
-In addition to being cooling, the high-tech fabric boasts up to UPF 50 sun protection that blocks harmful UVA and UVB rays.
+In addition to being cooling, the high-tech fabric boasts UPF 30 sun protection that blocks harmful UVA and UVB rays.

 However, that’s not to say I don’t wear this dress indoors.
 In fact, I recently wore it while traveling for over 20 hours on a trip from Montana to Portugal.
 I usually wear something super comfortable on long flights, but I’m finding I’m just as comfortable in this dress as I am in pajamas.
-Plus, I have more self-confidence going through immigration knowing I look like I just rocked the boardroom instead of just rolled out of bed.
+Plus, I have more self-confidence going through security knowing I look like I just rocked the boardroom instead of just rolled out of bed.

 Of course, the main reason I bought this dress was to see if it would keep me from combusting on triple-digit days — and it does.
-The fact I also love how it looks and fits is just the icing, or should I say “ice,” on the cooling cake.
+The fact that I also love how it looks and fits is just the icing, or should I say “ice,” on the cooling cake.